Cost

 “If people had this power all day, what would they do differently?”

 Scan OpenAI, Anthropic, Hardware, APIs.
-Log any new primitives.
+Log any new building blocks.

-For each primitive: What stops?
+For each capability: What stops?
 What starts?
 Write 5-10 changes.

 What workflows rely on the old way?
 List 10 failing systems.

-What is the new unit of work?
+What's the new fundamental thing?
 Produce 10 ideas.

-Apply the Unit-of-Work table.
+Apply the scoring table.
 Pick the top 2.

 What would regulators hate?
 Turn those into features.